 Buddhism was originally started by Buddha, the founder of Buddhism who lived in India over 2,000 years ago.
-It was later brought to Japan in the 6th century, and started to spread around the country.
+It was later brought to Japan in the 6th century and started to spread around the country.
 The indigenous religion of Japan is Shintoism but over the years these two influenced each other significantly and you can find many places in Japan where Buddhism and Shintoism are fused together.
 Today, you can easily find the presence of Buddhism here and there in Japan.
-Buddhist temples are the symbolic tourist attractions where visitors can learn about the religion through exploring historical structures and sacred sites.
-It is also where you can take a glimpse of Buddha statue, which is often regarded as an objection for respect as an embodiment of Buddha.
+Buddhist temples are symbolic tourist attractions where visitors can learn about the religion by exploring historical structures and sacred sites.
+It is also where you can take a glimpse of the Buddha statue, which is often regarded as an objection to respecting an embodiment of Buddha.
 In this article, we will introduce the 10 famous Buddha statues in Japan!

 1. Nara Daibutsu

 Nara Daibutsu is one of the most famous buddha statues in Japan.
 It is kept at Todaiji, the historical temple located in Nara prefecture.
 It was established by the emperor Shomu in the early 8th century, and designated as UNESCO World Heritage Site as a part of “Historic Monuments in Ancient Nara”.
 Nara Daibutsu is a symbolic statue that attracts a number of visitors as a National Treasure which was built almost 1,300 years ago.
 It stands 15 meters and welcomes visitors with a peaceful smile.
 The statue is kept inside a grand wooden building, one of the biggest wooden structures in the world!

 Admission fee ¥600 (adult)

 ▶Recommended Tour: Nara World Heritage Private Walking Tour from Kyoto (Customizable, 8 hours)